BradleyCharles/ad331_artificial_intelligence/public/reports/README.md

 1. **Start the Frontend**: Run `npm run dev` to start the Next.js development server
 2. **Start the Backend**: Run `python start_backend.py` to start the FastAPI server
 3. **Access the Platform**: Open `http://localhost:3000` in your browser
-4. **Navigate Assignments**: Click on any week to view assignments and resources
+4. **Navigate Assignments**: Click on any assignment to view resources
 5. **Work on Python Code**: Access assignment files in the `assignments/` directory

 ## 🔧 Development

 ### Adding New Assignments

-1. Create Python files in the appropriate week folder under `assignments/`
+1. Create Python files in the appropriate assignment folder under `assignments/`
 2. Update the FastAPI backend in `backend/main.py` if needed
 3. The frontend will automatically display new assignments